 Spline step values ew_step for the east-west direction and ns_step for the north-south direction should not be smaller than the east-west and north-south resolutions of the input map.
 For a raster map without NULL cells, 1 * resolution can be used, but check for undershoots and overshoots.
 For very large areas with missing values (NULL cells), larger spline step values may be required, but most of the time the defaults (1.5 x resolution) should be fine.

 The Tykhonov regularization parameter (lambda) acts to smooth the interpolation.
 With a small lambda, the interpolated surface closely follows observation points; a larger value will produce a smoother interpolation.
 Reasonable values are 0.0001, 0.001, 0.005, 0.01, 0.02, 0.05, 0.1 (needs more testing).
-For seamless NULL cell interpolation, a small value is required and default is set to 0.005.
+For seamless NULL cell interpolation, a small value is required.
+The default lambda value is set to 0.01.

 From a theoretical perspective, the interpolating procedure takes place in two parts: the first is an estimate of the linear coefficients of a spline function; these are derived from the observation points using a least squares regression; the second is the computation of the interpolated surface (or interpolated vector points).
 As used here, the splines are 2D piece-wise non-zero polynomial functions calculated within a limited 2D area.
 The length of each spline step is defined by ew_step for the east-west direction and ns_step for the north-south direction.
 For optimal performance, the spline step values should be no less than the east-west and north-south resolutions of the input map.
 Each non-NULL cell observation is modeled as a linear function of the non-zero splines in the area around the observation.
 The least squares regression predicts the the coefficients of these linear functions.
 Regularization avoids the need to have one one observation and one coefficient for each spline (in order to avoid instability).